The Informed Investor

 WHAT IS AN ASSET MANAGER?

 When you hire someone, you are probably hoping they will be an asset manager.
-This person’s goal is to give you the best risk-adjusted return on your investments, meaning they will strive to help you build wealth safely.
-Their goal is to help you achieve your financial goals.
-You are both sitting on the same side of the table, with the same objectives.
+A fiduciary investment (or asset) manager’s goal is to give you the best risk-adjusted return on your investments, meaning they will strive to help you build wealth prudently.
+A fiduciary advisor puts your best interests first, with the same objectives.

 First, we realize you’ve probably never heard this term.
 There is a reason for that.
 In many of the large Wall Street firms, advisors may not be compensated according to the results they achieve for clients.
 Instead, they are often measured by the total value of assets they gather.
 So, their goal can be to simply add clients and encourage those clients to invest more assets with them.